hackclub/hackclub/workshops/geometric_pattern/README.md

 ![](img/sample1.png)

 We'll be creating a cool graphic like the one above, using JavaScript and p5.js.
-[p5.js](http://p5js.org/) is a library for making stuff in conjunction with the HTML canvas element.
-It is nothing more than JS code written to make commonly-desired functionality much more accessible.
-It is a JS port of Processing, a software for making pictures and visuals with code.
+[p5.js](http://p5js.org/) is a library for making stuff in conjunction with the [HTML canvas element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas). p5.js is nothing more than JavaScript code written to make commonly-desired functionality much more accessible.
+It is primarily used to make visuals and graphics.
+A great introduction can be found [here](http://taeyoonchoi.com/signing-coders-1/).

 ## Part I: Set-up